theochem/horton/doc/ref_gaussian_basis.rst

 There are two common forms of the polynomial: Cartesian and pure (harmonic) basis functions.
-Both types will be defined below, together with some conventions that are needed for the implementation in Horton.
+Both types will be defined below, together with some conventions that are needed for the implementation in HORTON.

 Cartesian